Pristina: 17th to 20th centuries

 During the Massacres of Albanians in the Balkan Wars, Pristina suffered many atrocities; the Serbian army entered Pristina on 22 October.
 Albanian and Turkish households were looted and destroyed, and women and children were killed.
 A Danish journalist based in Skopje reported that the Serbian campaign in Pristina "had taken on the character of a horrific massacring of the Albanian population".
-An estimated 5,000 people in Pristina were murder in the early days of the Serbian occupation.
+An estimated 5,000 people in Pristina were murdered in the early days of the Serbian occupation.
 The events have been interpreted as an early attempt to change the region's demographics.
 Serbian settlers were brought into the city, and Serbian Prime Minister Nikola Pašić bought 1214 acre of land.
 Pristinans who wore a plis were targeted by the Serbian army; those who wore the Turkish fez were safe, and the price of a fez rose steeply.

-In late October 1918, the 11th French colonial division took over Pristina and returned Pristina back to what then became the 'First Yugoslavia' on the 1st of December 1918.
+In late October 1918, the 11th French colonial division took over Pristina and returned Pristina back to what then became the 'First Yugoslavia' on 1 December 1918.
 In September 1920, the decree of the colonization of the new southern lands' facilitated the takeover by Serb colonists of large Ottoman estates in Pristina and land seized from Albanians.
-The interwar period saw the first exodus of Albanian and Turkish speaking population.
-From 1929 to 1941, Priština was part of the Vardar Banovina of the Kingdom of Yugoslavia.
+From 1929 to 1941, Pristina was part of the Vardar Banovina of the Kingdom of Yugoslavia.

 On 17 April 1941, Yugoslavia surrendered unconditionally to axis forces.
 On 29 June, Benito Mussolini proclaimed a greater Albania, with most of Kosovo under Italian occupation united with Albania.
 There ensued mass killings of Serbs, in particular colonists, and an exodus of tens of thousands of Serbs.
 After the capitulation of Italy, Nazi Germany took control of the city.
 In May 1944, 281 local Jews were arrested by units of the 21st Waffen Mountain Division of the SS Skanderbeg (1st Albanian), which was made up mostly of Muslim Albanians.
 The Jews were later deported to Germany, where many were killed.
-The few surviving Jewish families in Pristina eventually left for Israel in 1949.
-As a result of World War II and forced migration, Pristina's population dropped to 9,631 inhabitants.